 Overview: This lesson uses the festival of Dia de los Muertos to connect historical thinking through art

-As we quickly approach the end of October, we’re also getting closer to a day that has historical significance in a variety of cultures around the world.
-October 31st is celebrated as Halloween here in the United States, but is also part of the Dia de los Muertos festival in many Latin American countries.
-This can be a day of controversy depending on your district or school, and sometimes we are a bit tentative about utilizing this cultural day in the arts areas because of the controversy that may occur.
+As we approach the end of October, we’re also getting closer to a day with historical significance in a variety of cultures.
+October 31st is celebrated as Halloween here in the United States.
+But, it is also part of the Dia de los Muertos festival in many Latin American countries.
+This can be a day of controversy depending on your district or school.
+Sometimes we’re tentative about utilizing this cultural day in the arts areas because of said controversy.
 Certainly, this is understandable!
-If you ARE nervous about using the historical context surrounding October 31st, I highly encourage you to check out this information from Nancy Walkup: she does an excellent job of sharing the cultural background, its significance to the arts and some alternatives to the traditional approach.
+If nervous about using the historical context surrounding October 31st, I HIGHLY encourage you to check out this information from Nancy Walkup.
+She does an excellent job of sharing the cultural background.
+In addition to, its significance to the arts and some alternatives to the traditional approach.

-In our case today, we’re taking a look at the day from multiple perspectives in social studies and combining that with the use of paper mache mask-making to create a Nagual Mask which connects the mask wearer with a natural element or symbol.
+Today, we’re taking a look at the day from multiple perspectives in social studies.
+And, combining that with the use of paper mache mask-making to create a Nagual Mask.
+This connects the mask wearer with a natural element or symbol.
 Intended for the middle grades, this is a multi-day lesson which also includes an artist’s statement that weaves the historical analysis and context into the understanding of the mask being created.
 If you’re looking for a way to embrace this holiday while simultaneously exploring the cultural aspects, this lesson is a great start!